jarviscanada/jarvis_data_eng_KevinSubhash/README.md

 # Kevin Subhash .
 Jarvis Consulting

 I am a recent graduate from University of Toronto with an Honours Bachelor of Science.
 I did a double major in Computer Science and Mathematics during my undergrad.
-Over the years, I have been exposed to many concepts such as web development, data structures/algorithms, software design, and systems programming just to name a few.
+Over the years, I have worked with several concepts such as web development, data structures/algorithms, software design, and systems programming just to name a few.
 I first started programming in grade 10 and found it very fascinating which has led me to pursue a career in computer science.
-I am currently a software developer at Jarvis where I was introduced to many new technologies such as Docker, Maven, and Springboot.
-That being said, I see myself as an inspired individual who is committed to professional growth and continuous learning.
+I am currently a software developer at Jarvis where I worked with many technologies such as Docker, Maven, and Springboot.
+I see myself as an inspired individual who is committed to professional growth and continuous learning.

 ## Skills